gizemmervedemir/NewsProject/readMe.md

   Step 4: Loop the data containing all the news outside your function.
-  Create a div.article element using the 'HaberYapici' component you wrote and add it to the div.articles node in the DOM. (see index.html).
+  Create a div.article element using the 'NewsMaker' component you wrote and add it to the div.articles node in the DOM. (see index.html).

   Step 5: For the news above, try adding a technology news you find to the array named data.
 Make sure that it has the same structure as other news objects.